 The ECO- part of “eco-village” means: tuned to ecological impacts and imperatives and in conversation with the larger land.
 Some key aspects are:

 Design for accessibility.
 Common Ground Ecovillage will be physically accessible and welcoming to as many potentially differently-abled residents as possible, and will provide for residents throughout the lifespan (noting that children have distinctive needs and capacities too).
-We are building multi-use adaptability into flexible spaces and planning to build on the strengths of interdependence (v. independence), readily enabling community assistance as needed with cleaning, meals, and laundry.
+We are building multi-use adaptability into flexible spaces and also planning to build on the strengths of interdependence (v. independence), readily enabling community assistance as needed with cleaning, meals, and laundry.
 For more, see our General Approach to Accessibility Questions.

 Other pages in this Village Design section

-Further key design-related documents
+Some further design-related documents

 – Selected Principles and Intentions key to the design process.